OFAI/GermEval2024-GerMS/site/workshop.md

-# GermEval 2024 Task 1 GerMS-Detect Workshop and Podium Discussionubtask
+# GermEval 2024 Task 1 GerMS-Detect Workshop and Podium Discussion

 ### When/Where